- Broadway fires actress Faye Dunaway after she allegedly slaps a crew member.

 Award-winning actress Faye Dunaway has reportedly been fired from Broadway after slapping a crew member.
 She was portraying Katharine Hepburn in the pre-Broadway staging of Tea at Five in Boston.
 Reports say she created a “hostile” and “dangerous” environment backstage that had production members fearing for their own safety.

 The July 10th performance of the show was canceled just moments before the curtain was to open.
-Dunaway allegedly slapped a crew member and threw things at the crew when they tried to put on her wig.
+Dunaway (one our 50 Fabulous People of the 1970s) allegedly slapped a crew member and threw things at the crew when they tried to put on her wig.
 She began verbally abusing the crew following the news of the show cancelation.
 No one from Dunaway’s team has responded at request for comment.

 There is a never-ending list of allegations towards Faye Dunaway